-The UCT International Office has a dedicated pre-arrivals team who will guide and support you through the visa process.
-As an institution accredited by the South African Department of Higher Education, the University arranges hundreds of student visas each year.
+Applying for a visa can feel daunting, but our support team will guide and support you through the visa process.
+As an institution accredited by the South African Department of Higher Education, the University arranges thousands of student visas each year.

 Visa Exempt Countries